palladiumkenya/facilitywide-deployment/README.md

       - **Username:** `admin`
       - **Password:** `admin`

 > **Note:** If you need to change the default credentials, update the relevant environment variables in your Docker Compose configuration using the `.env` file.
-Refer to the `.env.example` file for reference.
+Refer to the `env.example` file for reference.